-All these resources were packaged together as a Promotional Materials Toolkit and sent electronically to stakeholders through an email from the MSDE sent on January 31, 2018.
+All these resources were packaged together as a Promotional Materials Toolkit and sent electronically to stakeholders through an email from the MSDE sent on January 30, 2019.
 The email included each item in the toolkit (Exhibit 1.1).

 Toolkit Item Brief Description Recommendations Flyers Please take 5 Minutes to Complete the Survey Flyer: informs parents they should have received the survey in the mail and serves as a gentle reminder to complete it (to be used immediately after the survey launch).
 Key Message: We want to hear from you.
 Email the flyer to parents.
 Print the flyer and distribute to parents.
 Post copies of the flyer in buildings.
 Upload the flyer to websites.
 Web Banner An image of a web banner in three different sizes that may be uploaded to a website.
 Informs parents when the survey is available.
 When parents click on the Start Now button on the banner, they will be directed to the www.mdparentsurvey.com site where they can complete the survey.
 Key Message: Your Opinion Matters!
-Let Us Hear From You!
-Select a banner size and have it displayed on websites for the duration of the survey.
+Let Us Hear From You! • Select a banner size and have it displayed on websites for the duration of the survey.
 Newsletters/ Communications Three versions of text that may be used to inform parents about the survey.
 Key Message: Complete the Maryland Special Education Parent Involvement Survey.
 Select one or more options to include in February, March, and April newsletters/ communications.
 Special Education Teacher Email Text for an email to teachers about the survey, its timing, promotion strategies, and where to get more information.
 Key Message: Help Spread the Word!
 Strategies for teachers included in email: Print and distribute or email flyers to parents.
 Offer parents the computer lab for completing the online survey.
 Remind parents to complete the survey at meetings.
-School Administrator Email Text for an email to administrators about the survey, its timing, promotion Strategies for administrators included in email:
+School Administrator Email Text for an email to administrators about the survey, its timing, promotion strategies, and where to get more information.
+Key Message: Help Spread the Word!
+Strategies for administrators included in email: Print and distribute or email flyers to parents.
+Offer parents the computer lab for completing the online survey.
+Use Robo calls to promote the survey.